 There are more than 400,000 maritime workers across the country.
 In Louisiana, an estimated one in five jobs is connected to the maritime industry, which has an $11 billion total annual economic impact in the state.

 Maritime workers work in industries such as fishing, shipping, commercial diving, transportation, and more.
 While lucrative, workers in these fields face increased risks of fatality, injury, and illness than the average American worker.

-If you’re a Louisiana resident who has suffered a maritime injury while working offshore, call 337-436-6611 to speak to a personal injury attorney at Cox, Cox, Filo, Camel & Wilson.
+If you’re a Louisiana resident who has suffered a maritime injury while working offshore, call 337-436-6611 to speak to a personal injury attorney at the Cox Law Firm.